Tabua

 A tabua (/fj/) is a polished tooth of a sperm whale that is an important cultural item in Fijian society.
 They were traditionally given as gifts for atonement or esteem (called sevusevu), and were important in negotiations between rival chiefs.
 The dead men would be buried with their tabua, along with war clubs and even their strangled wives, to help them in the afterlife.
 Originally they were very rare items, available only from beached whales and from trade from neighbouring Tonga (where the practice may have originated), but when the market became known in the early 19th century thousands of teeth, and fake teeth made from ivory and walrus tusks, entered the market.
 This trade led to the development of the European art of scrimshaw.

 Today the tabua remains an important item in Fijian life.
 They are not sold but traded regularly as gifts in weddings, birthdays, and at funerals.
+As the tabua aged, contact with the oils in human hands would cause it to darken.
 The tabua is also increasingly used in advertising as a trusted symbol or brand, for example Fiji Airways has a Tabua Club (frequent flyer) and a Tabua Class for business class.
 They also feature on the Fijian 20 cent piece.